My Mistress’ eyes are nothing like the Sun,

 the sexual dynamic and the increase argument to define first beauty and then

-distinction between female and male generates the possibility of the logical
+distinction in nature between female and male generates the possibility of the logical

 distinction between beauty and truth.